District Courts FAQ's

 Little Rock, AR 72201

-Fines and costs are due in full at the time of sentencing.
+Fines, cost, restitution, and fees are due in full at the time of sentencing.
 However, if a time payment is granted by the Judge, a ten dollar ($10.00) judicial fee will be charged the 1st day of every month for as long as there is an outstanding balance.
 (NOTE: This fee will continue to accrue every month even if a warrant for failing to pay is issued.)